-At the April 16th 2018 Senate Meeting, attendance was the hot topic of the night.
-The Fly Fishing Club’s re-application for recognition after they missed too many Senate meetings and their attendance hearing came under scrutiny from the Senate.
-Despite claiming to have about 20 holdover members from last semester, the Co-Presidents also claimed that they were unaware of the attendance requirement and thought that Secretary Helmstetter’s emails warning them of their imminent de-recognition was “a scam”.
-Senator Alex Xie ‘20 was also removed from office due to a lack of attendance.
+At the April 16 Student Senate meeting, attendance was the hot topic of the night.
+The Fly Fishing Club’s re-application for recognition, after having missed too many Senate meetings and their attendance hearing, came under scrutiny from the Senate.
+Despite claiming to have about 20 holdover members from last semester, the Co-Presidents also claimed that they were unaware of the attendance requirement and thought that Secretary Helmstetter’s emails warning them of their imminent de-recognition was “a scam.”

-The Senate discussed a clarification of the language in the Impeachment section of the Senate constitution.
-The process as a whole was not changed drastically, and with minimal discussion the amendment was tabled until next week.
+The Senate discussed a clarification of the language in the impeachment section of the Student Senate Constitution.
+The process as a whole was not changed drastically, and with minimal discussion, the amendment was tabled until next week.

 GASA and ASA both received their full budget requests.